modernice/vue-i18n-modules/README.md

 ## Nuxt

-This package provides a ready-to-use Nuxt plugin with support for "global" modules that are loaded for every page.
+This package provides a ready-to-use Nuxt plugin with support for "initial" modules that are eagerly loaded for every page.

 ```ts
 // ./plugins/i18n.ts